stefan-m-lenz/HttpPollingModule/README.md

   sudo vim /etc/systemd/system/HttpPollingModule.service

 # Enter the following text in the HttpPollingModule.service file
-# Replace the path for WorkingDirectory, Java_path, user_name to fit your configurations
+# Replace the path for WorkingDirectory, Java_path, User to fit your configurations

 [Unit]
 Description=Manage polling service